iDevy/yaubot/README.md

 Yaubot works like a low-rent clone of Hubot, because that's what it is.
 It finds scripts in the `scripts` directory, checks against their `__matcher__` regex and runs them if it matches.
 Check out any of the included scripts for details.

+You can use subdirectories of `scripts` if you like.
+Works well with git submodules.

 **Note**: Yaubot must be restarted to recognize new scripts.